zackstout/world-weaver/SOLO/WORLD WEAVER/README.md

 - add two kinds of simulation button: with cannonballs, or with many random balls [x] add ORDERBY to mYWORLDS AND FAVS so that they show up in same order always, as with all worlds

+- UH OH! bringing in portals broke all the PLAY game functionality....

+- also we really need to be able to load up a world from SAVED WORLDS properly, and update it

+- this calls for being able to update i.e. delete or change old obstacles, and then do a PUT route, from WEAVE/SAVED

 ### LOW PRIORITY